esdalmaijer/MPy150/README.md

 version 1.1.2 (05-Sep-2014)

+**NOTE:** Because BIOPAC wasn't too thrilled about having mpdev.dll online for free, it is not included with this library.
+You have to buy it.
+And then you can add it to the MPy150 folder.
+Sorry.

 All Python bits are developed by Edwin Dalmaijer. mpdev.dll (version 2.1) is a proprietary library, created by [BIOPAC Systems, Inc.](http://www.biopac.com/)